 This application is for filing an annual return within 60 days of the annual general meeting.

-This form must be filled with details of directors of the company within 30th September of every year.
+This form must be filled with details of the directors of the company by 30th September of every year.

 - An e form DPT – 3 should be filed for return of deposits before 30th April of every year.